zididadaday/fw13-amd300-fedora-secureboot/README.md

 Important - once you run the `mokutil` to import your key to your UEFI database, you need to reboot.
 On reboot you will be asked to confirm you want to add the key.
 Follow the steps listed.

-You can check if you have succesfully added the cert to your UEFI bios by running this command: `mokutil --list-enrolled`
+You can check if you have successfully added the cert to your UEFI bios by running this command: `mokutil --list-enrolled`

 ```
 ### Custom Machine owner key for secure boot